Best Automotive Polisher:

 Random-orbital: This type of machine polisher has two movements to the polishing head.
 The reason this is called random is due to the fact that one of the movements is free-floating while the secondary movement is gear driven.
 The free-floating movement makes it random in movement.

 Forced Rotation Dual-Action: this is a machine polisher that has both movements controlled by gear driven design.
-This means that regardless of pressure applied to the polishing head during polishing, both movements continue as opposed to a random-orbital dual action polisher where only one of the movements will continue when too much pressure is applied tot he polishing head during polishing.
+This means that regardless of pressure applied to the polishing head during polishing, both movements continue as opposed to a random-orbital dual action polisher where only one of the movements will continue when too much pressure is applied to the polishing head during polishing.

 Best Automotive Polisher for Beginners: